TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

 ### II.2 Denoise on Reflectance
 * The amplified noise, which often occurs in low-light conditions, is removed from reflectance if needed.
 * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_DeepDecomRetinex/Denoise.png" width="80%">
+* However, there is no code implementation of Denoising on Reflectance at all, and I view the tensorflow version and there is no code implementation of denoising either.
+So I think maybe the author believes his model does not need this later on.

 ### Training
 * * *